 The Board authorizes the establishment of a Licensed Advisory Council for the purpose of communicating areas of concern by employee groups within the District.

-The Council shall be composed of five (5) members designated annually by the employee agent: the Administrator of Human Resources, the Human Resources Licensed Administrator, and one principal representative from each of the high schools, middle schools and elementary schools.
+The Council shall be composed of: five (5) members designated annually by the employee agent, the Administrator of Human Resources, the Human Resources Licensed Administrator, and one administrative representative from each level (high school, middle school and elementary school).
 The chairperson will be determined annually by the Council.

 The Council shall meet at least once a month during the school year to discuss and study subjects mutually agreed upon relating to the school system.

 The Council is empowered to appoint ad hoc committees to study and report upon subjects agreed upon by the Council.